kermitt2/biblio_glutton_harvester/Readme.md

 > apt-get install imagemagick

+## Configuration

 A configuration file must be completed, by default the file `config.json` will be used, but it is also possible to use it as a template and specifies a particular configuration file when using the tool.

-In the configuration file, the information related to the S3 bucket to be used for uploading the resources must be filed, otherwise the resources will be stored locally in the indicated `data_path`. `batch_size` gives the number of PDF that is considered for parallel process at the same time, the process will move to a new batch only when all the PDF of the previous batch will be processed.
+- In the configuration file, the information related to the S3 bucket to be used for uploading the resources must be filed, otherwise the resources will be stored locally in the indicated `data_path`.

+- `batch_size` gives the number of PDF that is considered for parallel process at the same time, the process will move to a new batch only when all the PDF of the previous batch will be processed.

+- if a `biblio_glutton_base` URL service is provided, biblio-glutton will be used to enrich the metadata of every harvested articles. biblio-glutton provides aggregated metadata that extends CrossRef records with PubMed information.

+- if a DOI is not found by `biblio_glutton`, it is possible to call the CrossRef REST API as a fallback to retrieve the metadata.
+Thisis useful when the biblio-glutton service presents a gap in coverage for the recent DOI records.

 ```json
 {